saurav6422/Chat-with-data/README.md

 This repository contains a Python script that performs various data operations using Streamlit and Pandas.
 The Application provides a chatbot interface for interacting with datasets.
-Users can upload their data files (CSV or Excel) and interact with the data using natural language queries.
+Users can upload their data files (CSV, Excel, Json, Parquet) and interact with the data using natural language queries.
 note: Made for ECl Coal mining company .

 ## Table of Contents

 - [Link](#link)